-Using public schools as hubs, community schools bring together many partners to offer a range of supports and opportunities to children, youth, families and communities.
+Using public schools as hubs, community learning centera bring together many partners to offer a range of support and opportunities to children, youth, families and communities.
 Partners work to achieve these results:

 Children are ready to learn when they enter school and every day thereafter.
 All students learn and achieve to high standards.

 Young people are well prepared for adult roles in the workplace, as parents and as citizens.

 Families and neighborhoods are safe, supportive and engaged.

 Parents and community members are involved with the school and their own life-long learning.